 College credit is awarded for 20 CLEP exams, and the limit on credits applied to degrees is liberal as long as students meet the residency requirement and fulfill their class requirements for their degree path properly.

-University of Oregon requires students to be registered for the term in which the exam is given.
-There is a list provided of classes not waived for CLEP or other credit-by-exam options, and CLEPs do not count toward the residency requirement of 45 credits that must be taken from the University of Oregon for graduation.
+The University of Oregon requires students to have registered for the term during which the exam is given.
+They provide a list of classes not eligible to be fulfilled by CLEP or other credit-by-exam options.
+CLEP credit does not count toward the mandatory residency requirement of 45 credits taken from the University of Oregon for graduation.

-Up to 30 CLEP credits may be applied as elective credit in a bachelor’s degree program at Providence College.
+Up to 30 CLEP credits may apply as elective credit in a bachelor’s degree program at Providence College.

 Clemson has a very limited CLEP policy.
 A few departments will award credit for CLEP subject-matter examinations; however, CLEP General Examinations (such as mathematics and the general science exam) are not recognized.

-Twenty exams are approved for credit, but a student may not earn more than 32 semester hours of credit through CLEP exams.
+Credit is approved for 20 CLEP exams.
+However, a student may not earn more than 32 semester hours of credit through CLEP exams.

-University of Tennessee award credit for 13 CLEP exams.
+The University of Tennessee awards credit for 13 CLEP exams.
 Minimum scoring requirements vary from exam to exam.

-Eleven CLEP exams are approved for credit.
-You should note that while the literature CLEPs have a higher minimum score, the university explicitly does not require the optional essay for these exams.
+Students may apply credit from 11 approved CLEP exams.
+You should note that while the literature CLEPs have a higher minimum score requirement, the university explicitly does not require the optional essay for these exams.
 Additionally, Baylor does not issue elective credit for CLEP exams; each exam applies to a particular Baylor course.

-Texas A&M awards credit for 16 exams, according to their current policy.
-They will administer all of the 33 CLEP exams at their testing center, but only the 16 will be recognized by the university.
+According to their current policy, Texas A&M awards credit for 16 exams.
+They will administer all 33 CLEP exams at their testing center, but the university will only recognize those 16 for credit.

-CLEP exams are accepted, and there is a tool provided for individual search of all exams for details on minimum score and credits awarded.
+CLEP exams are accepted, and there is a search tool provided on their website that helps students learn the details on minimum scores and credits awarded.

 BYU does not accept CLEP exams.
 However, if CLEP credit is used as part of an associate degree from another school, the degree may still be honored if it meets the standard transferring criteria.
 The CLEP credits are just not recognized individually.

 Thirty CLEP exams are eligible for college credit.
-Each exam applies to a certain University of Vermont course; no elective credits are awarded for CLEP.
+Each exam applies to a certain University of Vermont course; CLEP may not fulfill any elective credits.

-Liberty will accept 32 CLEP exams toward college credit.
+Liberty will accept 32 CLEP exams for college credit.
 Note the special instructions on the policy regarding literature exams.

-Scores of at least 50 are acknowledged for credit on 25 exams.
+Twenty-five CLEP exams may earn credit with scores of at least 50.
 Foreign language CLEP exams can earn a maximum of 15 credits.

-With the exception of English composition, up to 35 hours of general education or elective credit may be earned for successful performance on the CLEP general examinations.
+Up to 35 hours of general education or elective credit may be earned for successful performance on the CLEP general examinations, excepting English Composition.
 The minimum passing score for most exams is 55, five points higher than the national standard of 50.

 The University of Wisconsin has high standards set for students interested in earning college credit with CLEP examinations.
 While 13 exams are eligible for credit, students must score at least 65 on each exam, and all CLEP exams must be taken before completing 16 semester hours of college credit at the university.

 The University of Wyoming’s CLEP policy indicates that 25 CLEP exams awarded credit with varying minimum scores, but most set at 50 or above.
-An advisor should be consulted prior to enrollment about potential limitations or caps on the number of CLEP credits that students may transfer.
+Before enrolling, students should consult an advisor about potential limitations or caps on the number of CLEP credits that may transfer.

 Get Becky’s Weekly Newsletter on Homeschooling High School